vaginessa/dns-wiki/CustomScripts.md

 To define a custom script, just choose <code>Set custom script</code> from the menu (right corner).

-**WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your Android device (or block the whole internet) if not executed with proper care.
-Be careful when applying these settings on remote device servers over ssh session.!
+**WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your internet connection if not executed with proper care.
+So be careful when applying these settings, especially on remote device 'servers' with an ssh session!

+An example IPv6 only script can be found [here](https://gist.github.com/CHEF-KOCH/e43246690da6906fa516).

 Important notes about IPv4 and IPv6 differences
 ------------